sf-wdi-24/rails_bog_app/readme.md

 end
 ```

-Test your update in the broswer by editing the creature with an `id` of 1 (go to `/creatures/1/edit`).
+Test your update in the browser by editing the creature with an `id` of 1 (go to `/creatures/1/edit`).
 Then, make another git commit.

 ## Part IV: Delete a Creature with Delete/Destory